Viton® Seal

 Polymerization

 polymerization processThe beginning step for elastomers is the polymerization of the backbone and cure-site monomers.
-This is typically done by large chemical companies such as Du Pont, Dow, GE, Ausimont, Daikin and Dyneon.
+This is typically done by large chemical companies such as Du Pont, GE, Ausimont, Daikin and Dyneon.
 Common techniques are emulsion, microemulsion, and suspension polymerization.
 Polymerization combines two or more process gases (monomers) into an aqueous environment and under specific temperature and pressure conditions connects the individual monomers into the desired polymer.
 Initiating agents, buffers and other chemicals may be added to the polymer reactor to achieve the desired chemical properties and polymerization dynamics.

 Isolation